Karen Khachanov: 2024: Two ATP titles

+2025: Masters 1000 final, second Wimbledon quarterfinal, back to top 10

+At the 2025 Wimbledon Championships, Khachanov made it to the quarterfinals, beating Shintaro Mochizuki, Nuno Borges and Kamil Majchrzak before loosing to 5th seed Taylor Fritz in 4 sets.

+At the 2025 National Bank Open, Khachanov reached the final, defeating eighth seed Casper Ruud, Alex Michelsen and top seed Alexander Zverev.
+This was his third win against a top 3 player and was the second Masters 1000 singles final that he participated in, with the first being his win in 2018.
+He lost to Ben Shelton in the final.

 Coaching team

 Early in his career, Khachanov was coached by Igor Bitsenko in Moscow and Vedran Martić in Split, Croatia.
 In 2014 he joined 4Slam Tennis Academy led by Galo Blanco.
 Khachanov parted ways with Blanco in November 2017.
 He has been training for a few years now with his previous coach Vedran Martić.
-Currently, his other coach is José Clavet.
+Currently, his other coaches are José Clavet and Evgeny Donskoy.

 Personal life

-In April 2016, Khachanov married Veronika Shkliaeva, his childhood sweetheart, who he had been dating since 2011.
-Their first child was born in 2019.
+In April 2016, Khachanov married Veronika Shkliaeva, his childhood sweetheart, whom he had been dating since 2011.
+Their first child, a son, was born in 2019.
+Their second son was born in 2023.
 Fellow tennis player Ilya Ivashka is his brother-in-law, as their wives are twin sisters.

 In March 2022, the Russian state-run RIA Novosti reported that, amid the 2022 Russian invasion of Ukraine, Khachanov had removed the Russian flag from his Instagram page.

+Support for Armenians during the Nagorno-Karabakh conflict

-During the 2023 Australian Open, Khachanov wrote messages on the television camera lens (traditionally signed by the winner following a match) after his victories over Frances Tiafoe and Yoshihito Nishioka, expressing support for the Republic of Artsakh during its 2022–2023 blockade.
-The Azerbaijan Tennis Federation complained to the International Tennis Federation, demanding Khachanov receive punishment for "his dirty plans".
-Khachanov stated he had not been discouraged by the ITF or anyone else for his messages.
+During the 2023 Australian Open, Khachanov wrote messages on the television camera lens (traditionally signed by the winner following a match) expressing support for Armenians in the Republic of Artsakh during the blockade of Nagorno-Karabakh.
+Following this, the Azerbaijan Tennis Federation wrote a letter to the International Tennis Federation (ITF) calling for sanctions against Khachanov.
+Khachanov later stated he had not been discouraged by the ITF for his messages.

+In March 2024, Khachanov participated in a charity exhibition match for Artsakh refugees at the Los Angeles Tennis Center with compatriot Andrey Rublev.
+The exhibition raised $100,000 and was preceded by a gala attended by Khachanov and Andre Agassi, who is also of Armenian descent.

 Endorsements

 Khachanov has been endorsed by Nike for apparel and shoes, and Wilson for racquets.
 He has also been sponsored by Lavazza, Armani for luxury apparel, Cadillac Escalade for cars, and Rolex for watches.
-He was earlier endorsed by Mercedes Benz and Head, for racquets.
+He was earlier endorsed by Mercedes-Benz and Head, for racquets.

 Career statistics

 Grand Slam tournament performance timeline

-Current through to the 2023 Australian Open.
+Current through the 2025 US Open.